 Will joined Octopus Ventures in 2013.
-He focuses his time looking for future investment opportunities for the Future of Health investment team, working with a number of existing investments and also plays an active role in fundraising.
+He leads the Future of Health investment pod and focuses his time looking for investment opportunities and working with a number of existing investments, including AllPlants, Digital Therapeutics, Ori Biotech and Skin+Me.
 Prior to joining Octopus, Will set-up and scaled an organic spirits company and a rare breed pig farm, and holds a degree in Ancient History from the University of Oxford.